MobiKin

 13. Maximize Battery Life

-To prolong your battery's life and extend the time interval between charges, maximizing the battery life should be among the things to put on your phone.
+To prolong your battery's life and extend the time interval between charges, maximizing battery life should be among the things to put on your phone.
 Here are the notes:

 • Keep your battery cool.